 Please Donate to Local Studio Offerings if You Are Able

 Below are the free and low-cost options I am aware of as of Monday, March 16, 2020.
 If you know of others, please leave a comment.
 Due to my current schedule, I can’t promise to keep this updated.
-They are listed in no particular order, though I have put the locally-owned but closed studios I know about at the top.
+(I’ve been lightly-updating.
+Seriously, not enough hours in the day.)
+Currently I’ve identified my faves, and listed everyone else in alphabetical order (or close to it).

 Get creative.
 You do not need any gym, studio, or streaming service to get your workout on at home.
 Running on the Fly has some suggestions for you!